guilhermemoraes1/commands/questions.md

 ##

+LPI101(182#1) Which of the following describes the correct order in which the components of the system boot process are started?
+   - [ ] BIOS, kernel, bootloader, init system
+   - [x] BIOS, bootloader,kernel, init system
+   - [ ] Bootloader, BIOS, kernel, init system
+   - [ ] BIOS, bootloader, init system, kernel
+   - [ ] Bootloader, BIOS, init system, kernel

+##

 LPI101(183#1) Which of the following commands instructs SysVinit to reload its configuration file?
    - [ ] reinit
    - [ ] initreload